Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Results

+The post-hoc analysis indicated that the landmarks predicted by DCNN-Match CE had significantly more added value (as reflected by the $TRE_{after}$ values) as compared to the landmarks predicted by DCNN-Match Hinge on the simulated test set (p = $0e^0$).
+However, a similar finding could not be corroborated on the clinical deformations test set -- pairwise comparison of $TRE_{after}$ values obtained by DCNN-Match CE and DCNN-Match Hinge did not yield significance after correcting for multiple comparisons (p = $0.406$).

 Based on the observed spatial matching errors, it is intuitive to expect that DCNN-Match Hinge+CE would yield lower TRE values after registration as compared to DCNN-Match CE.
-However, surprisingly this is not the case (Table \ref{tab:tre table}). $TRE_{after}$ values using DCNN-Match CE were significantly lower than $TRE_{after}$ values using DCNN-Match Hinge+CE in the simulated deformations test set (Z = -7.069, p = $1.56e^{-12}$).
-In the clinical deformations test set also, the $TRE_{after}$ values using DCNN-Match CE were significantly lower than $TRE_{after}$ values using DCNN-Match Hinge+CE (Z = -3.609, p = $3.07e^{-4}$).
-Therefore, the landmark correspondences predicted by DCNN-Match CE are likely to provide more added value to the DIR than the landmarks predicted by DCNN-Match Hinge or DCNN-Match Hinge+CE.
+However, surprisingly this is not the case (Table \ref{tab:tre table}). $TRE_{after}$ values using DCNN-Match CE were significantly lower than $TRE_{after}$ values using DCNN-Match Hinge+CE in the simulated deformations test set (p = $0.013$).
+In the clinical deformations test set also, the $TRE_{after}$ values using DCNN-Match CE were significantly lower than $TRE_{after}$ values using DCNN-Match Hinge+CE (p = $0.046$).

-If we investigate further, we observe that although DCNN-Match predicts landmarks with lower spatial matching errors as compared to DCNN-Match CE, the number of predicted landmarks is also reduced considerably.
-This indicates that a larger number of slightly less accurate landmarks in highly deformed regions may be more favourable for guiding the DIR approach as compared to a smaller number of highly accurate landmarks.